 Do you know what Jackfruit is?
 I did not till I read an article in Food Revolution Network.
-They so often come with interesting news which is health related.
-In this case, the news has more value than only health, it implies it might be a solution to mitigate the hunger in our world.
+They so often come with interesting news which is health-related.
+In this case, the news has more value than only health; it implies it might solve or mitigate the hunger in our world.
 I am happy to receive their newsletters.

 The biggest fruit to grow on a tree

 Let’s have a closer look at this interesting fruit.
 It is native to southwest India and grows well in tropical lowlands.
 The Jackfruit belongs to the fig, mulberry, and breadfruit family.
 Its fruits have light green skin that looks a bit like a melon and is covered with many minor bumps.
 It is the largest fruit to grow on a tree.

 They can become huge, weighing up to 55kg (120 lb), and reach a length of 90 cm (35 in).
 A mature tree grows from 100 to 200 fruits a year.
 Depending on the variety of the Jackfruit, the fruit flesh can be drier, also less sweet but somehow meatier, where the softer type is normally sweeter and juicier.

 It can be prepared in such a way where it resembles meat, paprika, tomato, spices, and herbs are used to create this effect.
 A suitable substitute for meat that vegetarians will like.
 Here are some nice recipes to try out.

 You can eat the seeds

 It is used in many dishes in countries like Indonesia, Bangladesh, or the Philippines.
 Additionally, Thailand and Malaysia use it in their cuisine.
 They eat the seeds of this fruit boiled, baked, or roasted and the taste is compared to Brazil nuts.